josealissonbr/DualSenseAT/README.md

 </p>

-# Sobre o App
+# About the App
-### Este Aplicativo somente funciona com o `DualSense do Playstation 5`
+### This App only works with `Playstation 5 DualSense`

-Com este app voce trás os recursos de Gatilhos Adptáveis (Adaptive Triggers) para jogos do PC.
+With this app you bring the resources of Adaptive Triggers (Adaptive Triggers) for PC games.

-Este programa utiliza API criada por Paliverse em seu projeto DualSenseX.
+This program uses API created by Paliverse in its DualSenseX project.

-## Como baixar e instalar
+## How to download and install

-Para usar os Gatilhos Adaptáveis voce precisa
+To use Adaptive Triggers you need

-* Baixar o **DualSenseX-Setup.zip** nas Assets [latest release](https://github.com/Paliverse/DualSenseX/releases/latest).
+* Download **DualSenseX-Setup.zip** from Assets [latest release](https://github.com/Paliverse/DualSenseX/releases/latest).
-    * Para instalar, double-click `DualSenseX-Setup.exe`.
+     * To install, double-click `DualSenseX-Setup.exe`.

-* Voce precisar instalar o ViGEmBus Driver para que funcione:
+* You need to install the ViGEmBus Driver for it to work:
      * Download the latest `ViGEmBus` drivers from the [ViGEmBus release page](https://github.com/ViGEm/ViGEmBus/releases/latest).
      * To install, double-click `ViGEmBus_Setup_{version}.exe` and follow the instructions presented.

-* HidHide Driver (Opcional):
+* HidHide Driver (Optional):
-    * Baixa a ultima versão do `HidHide` drivers na [Página do HidHide](https://github.com/ViGEm/HidHide/releases/latest).
+     * Download the latest version of the `HidHide` drivers from [HidHide Page](https://github.com/ViGEm/HidHide/releases/latest).
-    * Para instalar double-click `HidHideMSI.msi` e siga as instrucões apresentadas.
+     * To install double-click `HidHideMSI.msi` and follow the instructions.
-    * **LEMBRE-SE DE REINICIAR OC PC APÓS INSTALAR PARA QUE FUNCIONE**
+     * **REMEMBER TO RESTART OC PC AFTER INSTALLING TO WORK**

 Após seguir estes passos, voce estará com o DualSenseX, agora voce precisa baixar o DualSenseAT

-## **Jogos Suportados:**
+## **Supported Games:**
 - Resident Evil 5 (Steam)
 - Euro Truck Simulator 2 (Steam) [Tutorial](https://github.com/josealissonbr/DualSenseAT/wiki/Tutorial-Para-Euro-Truck-Simulator-2)

-`A lista de jogos ainda é pouca, mas se voce tem conhecimento básico em Point Scanner usando Cheat Engine, voce pode adicionar qualquer jogo que quiser, Cuidado para não usar em jogos online ou com AntiCheat, pois o uso de Cheat Engine neles, pode ocasionar Banimento, por isso somente recomendo em jogos Offline.`
+`The list of games is still small, but if you have basic knowledge in Point Scanner using Cheat Engine, you can add any game you want, Be careful not to use it in online games or with AntiCheat, because the use of Cheat Engine in them, can cause Banishment, so I only recommend it in Offline games.`
-**Este Aplicativo funciona como um Trainer, ele irá ler certos lugares da Memória do JOGO logo não deve usar em Jogos Online ou com AntiCheats, pois isso pode te banir.**
+**This App works as a Trainer, it will read certain places in the GAME Memory so you should not use it in Online Games or with AntiCheats, as this may ban you.**